evpozdniakov/WebGL-2.0/01.Programs (Hello World)/README.md

 #### Creating Vertex shader

-The `vertexShaderSource` contains shader program code written in <abbr title="OpenGL Shading Language">GLSL</abbr>.
+The `vertexShaderSource` contains shader program code written in OpenGL Shading Language (**GLSL**).
 You write it for your video card.
 It will understand and execute it.

 ```js
 const vertexShaderSource = `#version 300 es